The best way to monitor and limit your kid’s social media use

 Apple iPhone SE

-The iPhone is packed with features through Apple Support that can help you monitor and limit your teen’s social media time.
+The iPhone is packed with features that can help you monitor and limit your teen’s social media time.
 This model also has the A15 Bionic chip for lightning-fast performance and delivers an impressive battery life.

 Sold by Amazon